Sterling silver is a popular choice for jewellery and for good reason - it’s attractive, elegant, durable and high-quality.

-You should also be wary of wearing delicate jewellery in the shower in case you drop it.
+You should also be wary of wearing delicate sterling silver jewellery in the shower in case you drop it.
 A simple pair of studs or a dainty ring could easily wash down the drain and disappear forever!

-Therefore, we recommend removing your sterling silver jewellery and putting it in a safe place before showering.
+We therefore recommend removing your sterling silver jewellery and putting it in a safe place before showering.

 What to do if your sterling silver gets tarnished

-If you have showered with your silver jewellery and the colour has changed or the metal tarnished, do not fear!
+If you have showered with your silver jewellery and the colour has changed or the metal has tarnished, do not fear!
 Silver which has tarnished can be easily cleaned, especially if you act quickly when you first notice it.